MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/Folder.md

    ![Folder information](./media/folder/folderinfo.png)

 3. Select **Combine & Transform Data** to combine the data in the files of the selected folder and load the data in the Power Query Editor for editing.
 Select **Combine & Load** to load the data from all of the files in the folder directly into your app.
-Or select **Transform Data** to load the folder data in the Power Query Editor without combining data inside the files in the folders.
+Or select **Transform Data** to load the folder data as-is in the Power Query Editor.

    ![Combine files from folder](./media/folder/combinefolderfiles.png)